 After a bonus issue in India, more shares will be introduced into the stock market and the share price should drop consequently.
 For instance, in a situation of 1 bonus share for every 10 existing shares, the share price should drop 10% on the Ex-Bonus date.

 As an investor, you must understand the tax implications of a bonus issue.

-According to the Income Tax Act, 1961, There are no tax implications on a bonus issue of shares for shareholders of the specific financial year.
+According to the Income Tax Act, of 1961, There are no tax implications on a bonus issue of shares for shareholders of the specific financial year.

 In another word, you don’t have to pay taxes for receiving the bonus shares.
 Though, the gains, if any, made for trading in the additional shares are categorized as capital gains, and taxed, therefore.

 In this paragraph, I’m going to discuss a few advantages of bonus shares.